Userwithaname/fin/README.md

 4. To run it, either:
     - Run `./target/debug/fin` from the `fin` directory, or
-    - Put the program binary into a location within your `$PATH` (such as `~/.local/bin/`) then run it from anywhere using the `fin` command, or
+    - Put the program binary into a location within your `$PATH` (such as `~/.local/bin/`) so you can run it from anywhere using the `fin` command, or
     - Run it using Cargo:  `cargo run -- [action] [font]`